Moby and Boba have been among the best-selling baby wraps for as long as we have been involved in the industry.

 So if you are environmentally conscious then you may be willing to sacrifice some performance elements in support of these values.

-Where the Solly baby wrap comes up short is the maximum capacity is just 25 lbs, and the length of material being a couple of feet shorter than the Moby and the Boba.
+Where the Solly baby wrap comes up short is the maximum capacity is just 25 lbs, and the length of material is a couple of feet shorter than the Moby.
 So this is only suitable for the first year of babywearing.

 For those not sure if they wanted a baby wrap carrier or a different type of baby carrier then we have lots of content that can help you out and recommend you check out the following guides: